Sri Bhagavan Ramana Maharshi

 I intuitively felt this mysterious mountain would reveal what I was certain was the missing link.
 This intuition proved to be true—a great change began to take place on December 31, 2010—Ramana's Birthday at Sri Bhagavan Ramana Ashram in Tiruvannamalai India.
 A few weeks after arriving at Ramana Ashram, I happened to be standing outside Bhagavan's samadhi tomb when Sri Ramana Maharshi walked out into the sunlight.

 It was clearly Sri Bhagavan Ramana Maharshi standing there and he was staring at me with his famous penetrating gaze.
 After what seemed like an eternity he asked, "This name of yours.
 Is it real?"
-In that instant my birth name and everything associated with it vanished—a deep realization of emptiness began to unfold and my heart opened like a lotus flower in the sun.
+In that instant my birth name and everything associated simply vaporized—my attention shifted suddenly within to see what my name actually was and instantly a deep realization of emptiness began to unfold.
+It felt like my heart suddenly expanded and opened like a lotus flower in the sun.
 It was only an instant, but when I looked back he was gone.

 Since I was a prisoner in my own body, and there was no possibility of doing anything else, I surrendered to this illness as a sort of divinely ordained vision quest.
 For several days, I laid on the bed from dawn until dusk, in the most profound silence, and contemplated the mysterious form of Sri Arunachala Siva.
 All I did for days was stared out the window at this amazing eternal Master.